Iomeprol

-Iomeprol is a pharmaceutical drug used as a radiocontrast agent in X-ray imaging.
+Iomeprol, sold under the brand name Imeron among others, is a medication used as a radiocontrast agent in X-ray imaging.

-It is sold under the trade names Imeron and Iomeron.
+Iomeprol was approved for medical use in the United States in November 2024.

+Side effects

 It is classified as a water-soluble, nephrotrophic, low osmolar X-ray contrast medium.
 Low osmolar non-ionic agents are better tolerated and less likely to cause side effects than the high osmolar ionic agents.

+Society and culture

-The substance is not metabolized in the human body but excreted in unchanged form.
+Iomeprol is not metabolized in the human body but excreted in unchanged form.
 It is decomposed slowly and can therefore accumulate in the environment.